Thomas Dunford

 BIOGRAPHY

-Born in Paris in 1988, Thomas Dunford dicovered lute at the age of nine thanks to his professor Claire Antonini.
-He continued his studies at the Conservatoire de Paris where he earned a First Prize (unanimous) in the class of Charles-Edouard Fantin, and then at the Schola Cantorum of Basel with Hopkison Smith.
-He attended several masterclasses with lutenists such as Rolf Lislevand, Julian Bream, Eugène Ferré, Paul O’Dette, Pascale Boquet, Benjamin Perrot and Eduardo Eguez.
+Born in Paris in 1988, Thomas Dunford discovered the lute at the age of 9 thanks to Claire Antonini, his first teacher.
+He completed his studies in 2006 at the Conservatoire Supérieur de Paris (CNR), where he graduated with first prize unanimously in the class of Charles-Édouard Fantin.
+He then continued his training at the Schola Cantorum in Basel with Hopkinson Smith and took part in numerous master classes with Rolf Lislevand, Julian Bream, Paul O’Dette, as well as workshops with Eugène Ferré, Pascale Boquet, Benjamin Perrot, and Eduardo Eguez, graduating in 2009.

 Please do not make any changes, omissions or additions, unless authorized by artist management.